gerwini/First-Milestone-project/First milestone project/README.md

 Legends of Runeterra Randomizer

+At the randomizer nav button you can randomize your very own that that you can play with! at the different nav-items with regions (demacia, freljord, ionia, noxus, PandZ, shadow isles) you can take a look at the different champions(iconic units that all bring a different win-condition for your play), followers(units that can help achieve a win con or get control of the game) and spells(cards that have effects either helping you or messing with the opponent)!
+In the footer you can take a look at the site of "Legends of Runeterra" and the most recent Patch notes (which has updates regarding to the game).

 This site is made for people that enjoy playing Legends of Runeterra but are not sure as to what kind of deck they want to play.
 Take a look at all the different options then select what regions and what playstle you would like to play and its randomize time!!